Applying for a loan

 Then once you have your new dual card in your hand, you can take control of your finances or make that big purchase.

-Before you apply for a credit card, why not use CreditMatcher - it can show you the personal loans and credit cards you're more likely to be accepted for and only leaves a 'soft' search on your credit report, which isn't seen by lenders.
+Before you apply for a credit card, use our comparison service - it can show you the personal loans and credit cards you're more likely to be accepted for and only leaves a 'soft' search on your credit report, which isn't seen by lenders.
 So it doesn't affect your credit score at all.